SYDNEY-MELBOURNE HSR / FFR Priority No.1

 C) Feasibility Study

-1. The Feasibility Study for the Melbourne – Sydney (with Canberra Loop) will be managed by the Futuro Infrastructure Innovation Group with the "Futuro HSR/FFR Concept Australia" and it will be a mixture of University, Engineering, Transport, Operators Companies inclusive of Federal, Regional Development and Local Government.
+The Feasibility Study for the Melbourne – Sydney (with Canberra Loop) can be managed by the Futuro Infrastructure Innovation Group along the "Futuro HSR/FFR Concept Australia" corridor and will involve be a mixture of University, Engineering, Transport, Rolling Stock and Operator Companies inclusive of Federal, State, Regional Development and Local Governments.

 • Phase 1.
 Term of reference for a Feasibility Study (by AACE International standard a +10% to -10% Cost Estimate or Class III).